These FAQs were reviewed and updated in November.

 There should be consultation with staff and unions on the risk assessments.

-Given the scientific and medical evidence about the impact of COVID-19 on BME communities, you are understandably anxious and concerned and did exactly the right thing in asking for a risk assessment, the outcome of which was that you should remain working from home.
+Given the scientific and medical evidence about the impact of Covid-19 on Black communities, you are understandably anxious and concerned and did exactly the right thing in asking for a risk assessment, the outcome of which was that you should remain working from home.

 It is not only disappointing that your headteacher and some of your colleagues are reacting in this way, but it also is unacceptable.